 9. Choose eco-friendly suppliers

 Choose local suppliers who share your green values to reduce your environmental impact and benefit the local economy.
 Shorter, faster delivery trips from nearby suppliers mean you can operate more flexibly with less of your capital tied up in stock and reduce your carbon footprint – which is good for you, your community and your corporate social responsibility.

 10. Travel green

 The last consideration is your commute.
 Encouraging your staff to carpool or use public transport is a great way to reduce your carbon footprint, your travel costs and potentially your stress levels.
+If possible have Electric Vehicle charging points in your car park.
 Cycling is even better, achieving all of the above with the added benefit of regular exercise, which is also great for team health, morale and concentration.
 And if your business signs up to the Government’s Cycle to Work Scheme your employees can save up to 42% off the price of a new bike.

 Image: Greener Office via Shutterstock